deepinthewoods/mc-gold-golem/IMPLEMENTATION_PLAN.md

 - Dynamic layout: No‑lib UI spec (`GolemOpenData`) drives gradient rows, golem slot count, and slider presence; handler places slots with a computed controls margin to keep hitboxes aligned with background.
 - Golem inventory: 27 slots (3x9) for now.
 - Follow behavior: Golem follows only its owner when they hold a gold nugget, stopping at ~1.5 blocks; disabled during build mode.
 - Build mode: Feeding a gold nugget starts building (hearts).
 Hitting the golem stops building (angry villager).
-While building, the golem looks at the owner and tracks 3m segments (owner must be on ground and within 8 blocks).
-It enqueues multiple segments, navigates along the current segment, and places path strips from gradient perpendicular to the segment.
+While building, the golem looks at the owner and tracks 3m segments (owner must be on ground; no distance gate while building).
+Segments are sampled with a supercover Bresenham so diagonal corners are included.
+The golem navigates along the current segment to ground-snapped targets, places path strips perpendicular to the segment, disables wandering during build mode, and teleports to the next target cell with portal particles if pathfinding stalls.
 - Placement rules: Ground-aware placement finds the nearest full-cube ground below and replaces that block plus one above and below (only full cubes; skips air/plants).
 Consumes matching items from the golem inventory.
 - Networking (additions): `LinesS2CPayload` registered; server sends queued segment endpoints to the owner (currently leveraged for particle preview; client scaffolding exists for future renderer).

+### Recent Changes (2025-10-14)
+- Line sampling switched to supercover Bresenham to include corner cells on diagonals and eliminate gaps.
+- Build-mode tracking no longer has the 8-block distance gate; segments enqueue whenever the owner moves ≥ 3m while grounded.
+- Movement targets are snapped to local ground with headroom to reduce pathfinding detours.
+- Wandering is disabled during build mode; when idle in build mode the golem stays put.
+- Stuck recovery added: if navigation is idle and far from the target for ~1s, the golem teleports to the next target cell and emits portal particles at origin and destination.

 ### Scope
 Adds a tameable Gold Golem for 1.21.10 (Fabric + Yarn) that: